Haryana HTET result 2022 declared at bseh.org.in

 - On the homepage click on “HTET Result - 2022”

-- Key in your login details and submit
+- Key in your Registration No., Password and submit

 Direct link to HTET result 2022.